 Having a criminal record will not necessarily bar you from studying with us.
 This will depend on the nature of the position and the circumstances and background of your offences.
 If you have declared a conviction, this will be explored with you at interview, or in a separate discussion.

 Consideration will be given as to whether the conviction or other matter revealed is relevant to the programme and your studies; the seriousness of any offence or other matter revealed; the length of time since the offence or other matter occurred; whether the applicant has a pattern of offending behaviour or other relevant matters; whether the applicant’s circumstances have changed since the offending behaviour or the other relevant matters; and the circumstances surrounding the offence and the explanation(s) offered by the convicted person.

 Failure to reveal information that is directly relevant to the programme applied for could to withdrawal of an offer on the programme.
 We would, however, undertake to discuss any matter revealed in a Disclosure with the person seeking the position before withdrawing a conditional offer of a place on a programme.

-The decision of the University’s Registrar regarding the admission of an ex-offender is final, although an appeal against this decision can be made if the criteria in paragraph 23.2 of the Admissions Policy are met.
-Any such submissions should be sent directly to Dr Claire Taylor, Pro Vice-Chancellor.
+The decision of the University’s Head of Admissions regarding the admission of an ex-offender is final, although an appeal against this decision can be made if the criteria in paragraph 22.2 of the Admissions Policy are met.
+Any such submissions should be sent directly to the Provost.